mpcoll/trust_game/README.md

 The C++ files in the *model_fit* directory are already compiled to run in the docker container.
 If you are not using the container you might need to modify the scripts and compile them again for your systen.
 Fitting the model takes 1-2 hours/participant.
 However, multiple participants can be run in parallel if you have access to more than one cpu thread.
 RAM usage is about 1GB per participant.
 To fit the model to one participant or multiple participants, modify the bash script *model_fit_parallel.sh* according to the instructions in the script and run it using the command below.

+One output binary file per pair is saved in the *model_fit/outputs* folder.

 ```bash
 docker run -it -v $CODEPATH:/code mpcoll2/trustgame:latest ./code/model_fit_parallel.sh
 ```